MustWin/cmeter/README.md

 #### Versioned build

-A versioned build is made using `make`:
+Use `make` to create a versioned build:

 > $ make build

-The default version is a semver-compatible string made up of the contents of the `/VERSION` file and the short form of the current git hash.
+The default version is a semver-compatible string made up of the contents of the `/VERSION` file and the short form of the current git hash (e.g: `1.0.0-c63076f`).
 To override this default version, you may use the `BUILD_VERSION` environment variable to set it manually:

 > $ BUILD_VERSION=7.7.7-lucky make build

 ## Testing

-There are currently no tests but this would likely use `make`.
+There are currently no tests but this would likely use `make` or simply `go test ./...`